Congress Seals Agreement on $900 Billion COVID Relief Bill

-WASHINGTON (AP) — Top negotiators in Congress have sealed a deal on an almost $1 trillion COVID-19 economic relief package.
+WASHINGTON (AP)-Top negotiators in Congress have sealed a deal on a $900 billion COVID-19 economic relief package.

 Lawmakers announced the agreement Sunday after days of negotiations, and passage by Congress is expected Monday.